 Misdemeanor on Your Criminal Record

-Some judges go so far as to advise traffic traffic ticket defendants with FTA charges of their right for the case to be treated as a misdemeanor, if desired (if you guessed not many people raise their hand for that opportunity, you’re probably right).
+Some judges go so far as to advise traffic traffic ticket defendants with FTA charges of their right for the case to be treated as a misdemeanor, if desired (as you might guess, not many people raise their hand and volunteer for that opportunity).

 When we handle your traffic ticket in court, we can automatically get the failure to appear charge reduced to an infraction in order to keep your criminal record clear.
 This is because traffic courts are courts of limited jurisdiction, meaning they cannot hear misdemeanor or felony matters.

-Get Help from an Attorney Accustomed to Fighting GC Services
+Get Help from a Los Angeles Traffic Ticket Attorney Accustomed to Fighting GC Services

 Don’t be fooled by GC Services – they are nothing more than a collections agency who wants your money.